-Dotted around the Central Highlands of Costa Rica you’ll come across several cloud forests – highland forests characterised by almost 100% humidity year round.
+Dotted around the Central Highlands of Costa Rica you’ll come across several cloud forests – highland forests characterized by almost 100% humidity year-round.
 The country is a popular destination for this reason, so we have compiled a list of 10 interesting facts about Costa Rica’s cloud forests.

 1. There are a number of cloud forests in Costa Rica with the most famous (perhaps in the world) being Monteverde, established in 1973.